anna-stacey/NorthernInteriorGlossing/README.md

 This isn't the case with infixing boundaries.
 Consider a word like *sm'é{m'}lhats=a* (gloss: woman-CRED-EXIS).
 It's clear here that *m'* is the infix, whereas *sm'é'lhats* is a normal stem (just one that happens to permit infixes).
 In terms of how this translates to features, I think we are breaking this down linearly before giving it to the CRF, so we need to think about how to maintain that boundary information.

+## A Word on Brackets
+Many fieldworkers use some system of brackets to indicate material that is only present underlyingly.
+However, the details of this practice vary along several parameters:
+1. What is the purpose of the brackets?
+What are they conveying about the bracketed material?
+2. What kind of brackets are used? e.g., [] () {}
+4. In which lines does the bracketed *content* appear?
+3. In which of the lines specified in (3) do the *brackets* appear?
+5. In the case of whole morphemes bracketed, does the morpheme boundary go in or out of the brackets? i.e., [-t] vs -[t]

+Information about the standards used in the datasets developed alongside this system are available in the READMEs for those repositories.
+Generally, however, we standardized the data to:
+- only use [] (no other bracket types, i.e., no parentheses)
+- include the bracketed content in the segmentation and gloss lines, but *not* the transcription line
+- only include the brackets themselves in the segmentation line
+- write the morpheme boundary *outside* of the brackets

+An example from St̓át̓imcets is provided here (Alexander, 2016):
+> nílh t'u7 sawenítas i smúlhatsa kástskacw
+nílh t'u7 [s]=saw-en-ítas i smúlhats=a kás-ts=kacw
+COP EXCL NMLZ=ask-DIR-TPle PL.DET woman=EXIS how-CAUS=2SG.SBJ
+So they asked the women, ``How did you do it?''

+The way this is handled by the system is as follows.
+The segmentation goes word-by-word, so the brackets cause no fuss -- it just gets the input/output pair *sawenítas* and *[s]=saw-en-ítas*.
+Then, the glossing stage flat out removes all brackets from its input before going morpheme-by-morpheme, so it would get the input/output pair *s* and *NMLZ*.
+That is, the glosser is entirely oblivious to the brackets.

+The user is therefore not entirely beholdent to these standards.
+For example, if you also put the brackets in the transcription line, it would not cause any problems, it would just affect the input the segmentation model sees.
+However, there are some potential problems if you deviate: for example, if you used parentheses instead of brackets, the gloss line would not remove them and so would be trying to gloss a morpheme like *(s)* rather than *s*, which it may not know what to do with.

 ## System Summary
 ### Segmentation
 The segmentation works by learning from pairs of unsegmented input data and segmented output data.
 For example, train.input contains a **list of words**, e.g. "t a o w e n m í n a s".
 Then train.output contains the same list of words but with morpheme boundaries, e.g. "t a o w e n - m í n - a s".
 So the model goes word-by-word and tries to learn where each word has morpheme boundaries.